erichards52/Master-Project/README.md

 ------------------------

 ### CLARK

 In all scripts below, `<$DIR_DB>` can be replaced with the directory in which you wish to keep your CLARK database.
 Additionally, `Custom`, in all scripts below, references the Custom folder/directory in which all reference sequences should be kept ( which should be kept inside `<$DIR_DB>`)

 #### dbCreationScripts

-##### set_targets.sh
-THIS SCRIPT MUST BE RUN FROM WITHIN THE ORIGINAL CLARK DIRECTORY WHERE ALL OTHER .SH SCRIPTS ARE CONTAINED.
-DO NOT ATTEMPT TO RUN THIS SCRIPT OUTSIDE OF THIS ENVIRONMENT.

 CLARK must be told what genomes/reference sequences you would like to use in order to classify reads of interest.
 This can be done using the command `sh set_targets.sh <$DIR_DB> human viruses bacteria`, which creates a default database containing human, viral and bacteria genome(s).